-Today I have got the privilege to publish an interview of Mike Joplin and I am glad to present it to you.
-When I started oldschool-calisthenic.ro I was contacted by Winner Nehra to help us with our website and to learn from us.
-He then informed me about Mike Joplin who had already been interviewed by famous websites like skinnyfattransformation.com and homemademuscle.com.
+Today I have got the privilege to publish an interview with Mike Joplin and I am glad to present it to you.
+When I started Old School Calisthenic I was contacted by Winner Nehra to help me with my website and to learn from me.
+He then informed me about Mike Joplin who had already been interviewed by famous websites like Skinny Fat Transformation and Home Made Muscle.
 I quickly discovered that Mike and I share a lot of common training philosophies and I decided to interview him and the result is presented below.

 “Imagine life as a musical melody.
 A melody has high notes and low notes.
 Without the low notes, there wouldn’t be a melody…” (Mike Joplin)